Import: Results

 • #9: This document kept in sync with the latest implementation state.

-When every CSV row fails participant resolution, all rows are counted as skipped, no seq is touched, and the reconciliation delete pass removes every pre-existing row as "absent from the file".
-This is a silent catastrophic delete with no distinguishing signal in the response — summary and category counts look the same as a file containing zero matching participants.
+The original failure mode: when every CSV row failed participant resolution, no seq was touched and the reconciliation delete pass removed every pre-existing row as "absent from the file" — a silent catastrophic delete indistinguishable in the response from a file with zero matching participants.
+Surfaced in production on 2026-04-20 (event 119 wiped by an epid vs regid operator error).